GaryRCondon/ServiceNowAppLocalization/guidebook.md

 1. Filter the required fields and export.
  ![](./images/TranslationLoaderExecuteScriptExport.png)

 1. Note: the exported spreadsheet format differs from the standard table export, with column corresponding to the source, for each of the target languages.

  ![](./images/TranslationLoaderExported.png)

+ ** Best Practice: If you haven't imported and applied the update set we created for this workshop and you are exporting/re-importing from the table `Translated Text Translations` you will need to re-configure the table view to include the column `Document Sys ID`.
+This column provides the unique key reference required to successfully re-import the translated records.  **

 1. Translate the values corresponding to your desired target locales and save the spreadsheet.